gdsc-jssstu/campUS-Web/README.md

 ### Replace Firebase Configuration

-To use your own Firebase project with campUS-web, follow these steps to replace the Firebase configuration:
+To use your own Firebase project with campUS-Web, follow these steps to replace the Firebase configuration:

 1. **Create a Firebase Project**: